AmiAhm/itses/README.md

 ## Details

-The package uses no external dependencies.
-It was built on R version 4.0.3.
+The package uses no external dependencies and was built on R version 4.0.3.

 ## About